-In the world of NLP training, there is no official government or legal affiliation or certification standard, no official course content, duration of training or levels of competency (this applies within the UK and outside).
+In the world of NLP training, there is no official government or legal affiliation, certification standard, official course content, duration of the training, or levels of competency (this applies within the UK and outside).

-There are a number of groups, organisations, associations, boards and bodies who have set up their own standard by creating certification/affiliation schemes in order to reflect how they believe NLP should be taught and practiced.
-These organisations often differ in their opinion.
-Each organisation has a different judgment and none are mandatory to join or achieve training through.
+There are a number of groups, organizations, associations, boards, and bodies that have set up their own standard by creating certification/affiliation schemes in order to reflect how they believe NLP should be taught and practiced.
+These organizations often differ in their opinion.
+Each organization has a different judgment and none are mandatory to join or achieve training through.
 Many training providers choose not to affiliate themselves with any certification or affiliation bodies.

-Certification and Affiliation has, for over 20 years, been debated within the field as to how it should be organised and structured, thus there are many varying models.
-Confusion often arises from the public when trying to decide on which NLP training provider to train with or which training provider has the ‘right’ certification/affiliation scheme and is recognised by which group.
-The simple answer is that there is currently no ‘right’ answer.
-Its all down to personal choice after consideration.
+Certification and Affiliation have, for over 20 years, been debated within the field as to how it should be organized and structured, thus there are many varying models.
+Confusion often arises from the public when trying to decide on which NLP training provider to train with or which training provider has the ‘right’ certification/affiliation scheme and is recognized by which group.
+The simple answer is that there is currently no ‘right answer.
+It’s all down to personal choice after consideration.

-There are many organisations that promote NLP or recognise the many different companies and have different standards; so how do you know what they stand for?
+There are many organizations that promote NLP or recognize the many different companies and have different standards; so how do you know what they stand for?

-Even the research that’s out there is mostly out of date, so in the huger playing field who can you trust and what are the standards?
+Even the research that’s out there is mostly out of date, so in the huge playing field, who can you trust, and what are the standards?